 Washington State Governor Inslee has mandated that all individuals wear a face covering in public spaces, including stores, offices and restaurants.
 There are exemptions, including people with certain disabilities or health conditions, people who are deaf or hard of hearing, and children under the age of 5 (though it’s encouraged to have children ages 3-5 wear a covering if possible).
 There are also situations when you can remove your face covering, such as when seated at a restaurant or when recreating alone.

-Which restaurants are currently open in Bellingham and Whatcom County?
+Which restaurants are currently open for delivery in Bellingham and Whatcom County?

 For a full list of restaurants in Bellingham and Whatcom County with maps, locations and contact info see our restaurants page.

 Where can I stay in Bellingham and Whatcom County?

 With the highest regard for health, Whatcom County’s local hotels, places to eat and attractions have been working to maintain high cleaning standards, while sanitizing their properties daily and hourly to protect guests and employees.